webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 ## Zero config

-The plugin works without configuration.
-For advanced usage, see the section [using configuration](#using-a-configuration).
+It works without configuration.
+For advanced usage, see the [using configuration section](#using-a-configuration).

 ## Installation